 Our comparative analysis uncovered broad patterns in pigment concentration; however, mechanisms underlying skin colour in reptiles are complex and influenced by structural components.
 In ectothermic vertebrates, colour is produced by the combination of chromatophore cells containing different pigment types or crystalline structures and structural components of the dermis (e.g. collagen and connective tissue).
 Xanthophores containing yellow to red carotenoid and/or pteridine pigments comprise the upper layer of chromatophores and may be underlain by iridophores containing periodically arranged guanine crystals, and melanophores containing melanin pigments (reviewed in Grether et al. 2004; Bagnara & Matsumoto 2006; Olsson et al. 2013; Ligon & McCartney 2016).
-The extraordinary diversity of integument colours in reptiles and other animals is produced by the interaction of pigments and structural components, or by structural colour alone, but never by pigments alone (Kemp et al. 2012).
-For example, within a mimicry complex of poison frogs (Dendrobatidae), model species and different morphs of the mimic species use different combinations of dietary and metabolically converted carotenoids (Twomey et al. 2020b).
-In these species, drosopterin contributes to orange coloration but variation in hue across the group is predominantly associated with the thickness of platelets within iridophores (i.e. structural; Twomey et al. 2020b).
-Furthermore, skin tissue commonly contains high concentrations of colourless pteridines such as isoxanthopterin, pterin and biopterin (Bagnara & Matsumoto 2006; McLean et al. 2017; McLean et al. 2019; Twomey et al. 2020b).
-We found an association between the concentration of colourless pteridines and skin colour saturation and luminance.
-However, it is not clear whether or how colourless pteridines contribute to skin coloration (e.g. light scattering).
-For example, isoxanthopterin (a pteridine analog of guanine that forms the crystalline platelets in iridophores) forms crystalline structures that act as reflectors in the eyes of crustaceans (Palmer et al. 2018), but whether it contributes to structural coloration in vertebrates is unknown.
-The role and contribution of such colourless pteridines to integument coloration is a fascinating area for future research.
+The extraordinary diversity of integument colours in reptiles and other animals is produced by the interaction of pigments and structural components (Kemp et al. 2012).
+For example, within a mimicry complex of poison frogs (Dendrobatidae), drosopterin contributes to orange coloration but variation in hue across the group is predominantly associated with the thickness of crystalline platelets within iridophores (i.e. structural; Twomey et al. 2020b).
+Furthermore, skin tissue commonly contains high concentrations of crystalline pteridines such as isoxanthopterin and pterin (Bagnara & Matsumoto 2006; McLean et al. 2017; McLean et al. 2019; Twomey et al. 2020b).
+We found an association between the concentration of these pteridines and skin colour saturation and luminance.
+This represents novel evidence that pteridines that are often assumed to be colourless are associated with variation in integument coloration and may contribute to skin colour due to their crystallinity rather than spectral absorption (Oliphant & Hudon 1993; Palmer et al. 2018).